cs1302uga/cs1302-ce04/README.md

    * How does Java describe the error?
    * Fix that specific compile-time error.
 There may be logical errors with the code--do not fix them at this time.
    * Briefly describe your fix.
    * Try to recompile.
-Repeat with the next compile-time error, as needed.
+Repeat these steps with the next compile-time error, as needed, until the code compiles.

 **CHECKPOINT**